 Marilyn Singer has published over one hundred books for children and young adults in a wide variety of genres.
 She likes writing many different kinds of books, and many of them have won awards with several placed on notable book lists.
 Mirror, Mirror has garnered many awards, including the Cybil Award for Poetry and the Land of Enchantment Picture Book Award, and has also been named an ALA Notable Book, a CLA/NCTE Notable Book, and a Capitol Choice Book.
 It's been called one of the best books of 2011 by the Washington Post, Horn Book, Booklist, Publishers Weekly, the New York Public Library, the Chicago Public Library, Scripps News Service, and blogger Betsy Bird’s list.

-Read the press release and visit Marilyn's website at http://marilynsinger.net
+Visit Marilyn's website at http://marilynsinger.net

 2015 NCTE Notable Poetry Books